+Pro oportio n to be Served b y Demo graphic Characteristi CS

-Age Group %
+Age Group % Gender % Race/Ethnicity %

-0-15 100

-16-25

-26-59

-60+

-Gender %

-Female 71
+0-15 100 Female 71 African American/Black 1

-Male 28

-Transgender 1

-Genderqueer

-Questioning or Unsure

-Another

-Race/Ethnicity %

-African-American/Black 1

-American Indian/Alaskan Native 0
+16-25 Male 28 American Indian/Alaskan Native 0

-Asian/Pacific Islander 1
+26-59 Transgender 1 Asian/Pacific Islander 1

-Caucasian/White 5
+60+ Genderqueer Caucasian/White 5

-Latino/Hispanic 90
+Questioning/U nsure Latino/Hispanic 90

-Other 3
+Other Other 3

 Enrollment has been steadily dropping over the three years since the start of the COVID-19 pandemic.
-Funding had been given to School Districts

-(initially) to support with transitioning to a distance learning format, and presently the trend has been to coordinate with the Orange County Department of Education (OCDE) Regional Mental Health Coordination team to hire behavioral health providers directly.
+Funding had been given to School Districts (initially) to support with transitioning to a distance learning format, and presently the trend has been to coordinate with the Orange County Department of Education (OCDE) Regional Mental Health Coordination team to hire behavioral health providers directly.
 In addition, it has continued to be challenging to fill 14 vacancies.
 In FY 21-22, the program's capacity to provide services and supports on campus was limited to 3 School Districts (4 Middle School partners) with just 3 caseload-carrying clinicians.